 Stage 1 – Ukraine, Russia & Kazakhstan: To The Altai Mountains [2/2]

 On the 30th June 2007 I cross the border with surprisingly little fuss, and enter Kazakhstan for the first time.
 The soil immediately becomes thinner, sandier, far less productive, and one can see quite clearly here where the border would have been drawn between the Russian settlers on their fertile Siberian soils, and the Kazakh nomads herding livestock over the sparse grasses of the steppe.
 As a consequence, the settlements here are even more spread-out than in Russia’s sparsely populated Altai Territory immediately to the north.
 The land looks wilder, and the vistas longer.
 The marvellous desolation is broken only when I approach the first city, Semey.
-Formerly known as Semipalatinsk, the city is synonymous with nuclear weapons testing, as it was at a site around 150 km away that the Soviets conducted their test program from the 1940s to 1990s.
-The city also hosted Fyodor Dostoyevsky during his exile, and was most likely the setting for Raskolnikov’s exile in ‘Crime & Punishment’.
+Formerly known as Semipalatinsk, the city was established as part of a line of fortresses during the southward expansion of the Russian Empire, with the lonely Yamyshevsky Gate the only surving part of the city’s eighteenth century fortress.
+The name Semipalatinsk is however synonymous with nuclear weapons testing, as it was at a site around 150 kilometres away that the Soviet Union conducted its test program from the 1940s to 1990s.
+The city also hosted Fyodor Dostoyevsky during his exile, and was most likely the setting for Raskolnikov’s exile in ‘Crime and Punishment’.
 It’s an interesting introduction to Central Asia; although in reality, it has culturally more in common with the Russian cities to the north than with cities of southern Kazakhstan such as Taraz or Shymkent, it does feel a step closer to the bustle and colour of Asia.

 The city shows clear signs emerging from a long period of economic slumber, with new buildings popping up in the centre along roads which look like they have been bombed; a smorgasbord of large holes filled with muddy rainwater.
 The atmosphere seems to be optimistic however, and is far more relaxed than Russia.
 I spend my time exploring the bustling and colourful bazaar, which definitely brings me a step closer to the Orient than to Russia, and retire to my hotel room with delicious kebabs and cold beer.
 Life is pretty good.